otayeng/networking-vpp/README.rst

 enhancing the types of system/integration tests that we run, e.g. negative testing, compatibility testing, etc.

-What's new in the 19.03 release?
+What's new in the 19.04 release?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the 19.03 release, we made a few changes to add functionality:
+In the 19.04 release, we've made the below changes:

-- To complement the GPE overlay, there is now also a L3 solution for port
-  mirroring (OpenStack TaaS) connections.
-When you're using GPE, the
-  overlay is L3 and you may have routers between your compute nodes, so
-  moving the TAP traffic around also requires an L3 overlay.
-We use
-  VXLAN point to point connections to get that copy of traffic to the
-  VM destination, and these can be routed over L3.

-  We automatically use VXLAN connections when you're tapping ports on
-  GPE networks and VLAN connections for L2 networks so this should all
-  Just Work.

-- We've worked on out Python 3 compatibility in preparation for the
+- We've worked on building an automated test pipeline using Tempest.
+We've
-  EOL of Python 2.7.
-Both the Neutron server's driver components and the
-  agent components that control VPP should now support Python 3.5, but this
-  work is ongoing and if you do find any issues please report them
-  on the Launchpad page.
+  identified and fixed bugs that we discovered during our integration test
+  runs.
+We are currently investigating a bug, which causes a race condition
+  in the agent.
+We hope to have a fix for this issue soon.

+- We've made it possible to overwrite the VPP repo path.
+VPP repo paths are
+  constructed, pointing to upstream repos, based on OS and version requested.
+  Now you can allow this to be redirected elsewhere.

+- We've updated the mac-ip permit list to allow the link-local IPv6
+  address prefix for neighbor discovery.

-- We've worked on our L3 Neutron routers support and added functionality
+- We've worked on additional fixes for Python3 compatibility and enabled py3
-  that allows you to use NAT from multiple routers simultaneously -
-  ideal if, for instance, you like to use one router per tenant and in
-  more unusual cases routers with different external networks.
+  tests in gerrit gating.

+- We've updated the ACL calls in vpp.py to tidy-up the arguments.
+We've worked
+  on reordering vpp.py to group related functions, which is going
+  to be helpful for further refactoring work in the future.

 - We've been doing the usual round of bug fixes and updates - the code
-  will work with both VPP 18.10 and 19.01 and has been updated to
+  will work with both VPP 19.01 and 19.04 and has been updated to
   keep up with Neutron Rocky and Stein.